redhat-marketplace/redhat-marketplace-operator/deployer/v2/README.md

-The Red Hat Marketplace Deployment Operator by IBM provides cluster and operator management for Red Hat Marketplace customers.
+The Red Hat Marketplace Deployment Operator by IBM provides cluster and operator management for IBM Software Central and Red Hat Marketplace customers.
 ### **Important Note**
 A set of instructions for onboarding is provided here.
 For more detailed onboarding instructions or information about what is installed please visit [swc.saas.ibm.com](https://swc.saas.ibm.com).

+Usage metrics may be monitored through [https://swc.saas.ibm.com](https://swc.saas.ibm.com) with only IBM Metrics Operator and a Red Hat Marketplace account, and does not require Red Hat Marketplace Deployment Operator.

-Full registration and visibility of usage metrics on [https://swc.saas.ibm.com](https://swc.saas.ibm.com) requires both IBM Metrics Operator and Red Hat Marketplace Deployment Operator.
+Full cluster registration and software lifecycle management through [https://swc.saas.ibm.com](https://swc.saas.ibm.com) requires both IBM Metrics Operator and Red Hat Marketplace Deployment Operator.

 ### Upgrade Policy